salilab/rmf/doc/Main.md

 and score data.

-If [HDF5](http://www.hdf5.org) is available, wrappers for it will be built and support for older RMF-based formats will be compiled.
+If [HDF5](http://www.hdf5.org) is available, wrappers for it will be built and support for older HDF5-based RMF formats will be compiled.

 See
 - [RMF viewers](\ref viewing) for more information about viewing RMF files,